Effaly/obsidian-hoverable-dropdown/README.md

 Instead of `white`, you can add all available **LINK COLORS**.
 Instead of `coffee2` you can use any available **BACKGROUND COLOR**

+# Note
+It works best when you additionally use [the wide view from the modular css layout snippet](https://github.com/efemkay/obsidian-modular-css-layout?tab=readme-ov-file#wide-views).

 # Color scheme
 Apart from a neutral white, grey, black palett for links and some pastel backgrounds, the colors were picked from the [extended](https://github.com/mgmeyers/obsidian-style-settings) [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) themes.
 Colors from themes come with their base color and an accent color.